zero24x/nlove/README.md

 NLove is a tool to meet new people using the blockchain on NKN + IOTa protocol.
-Users join with their profile (e.g. Name: John, Year of birth: 1945, About text:
-I like trains) into a user pool and can issue a command to randomly contact one of the other users!
+Users join with their profile (e.g. Name: John, Year of birth: 1945, About text: i like coins) into a user pool and will be presented randomly other profiles.
 Alternatively the can join the hangout zone:

 ## Hangout zones
 The "Hangout zone" is a public chat, everyone can write there, the messages are stored